GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

    gcloud auth application-default login --quiet --scopes="openid,https://www.googleapis.com/auth/userinfo.email,https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/sqlservice.login,https://www.googleapis.com/auth/analytics,https://www.googleapis.com/auth/analytics.edit,https://www.googleapis.com/auth/analytics.provision,https://www.googleapis.com/auth/analytics.readonly,https://www.googleapis.com/auth/accounts.reauth"
    ```

-    **Note:** You will receive an error message informing the Cloud Resource Manager API has not been used/enabled for your project, similar to the following:
+    **Note:** You may receive an error message informing the Cloud Resource Manager API has not been used/enabled for your project, similar to the following:

     ERROR: (gcloud.auth.application-default.login) User [<ldap>@<company>.com] does not have permission to access projects instance [<gcp_project_ID>:testIamPermissions] (or it may not exist): Cloud Resource Manager API has not been used in project <gcp_project_id> before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview?project=<gcp_project_id> then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.